Darshna76/GoogleKeepClone/README.md

 4. Delete notes by clicking the delete button.

 ## Deployment
-The app is deployed on Netlify and can be accessed here
+The app is deployed on vercel and can be accessed here-[Google-Keep_Clone](https://google-keep-clone-weld.vercel.app/)